 Historically, Michigan has been known as the center of the automotive industry in the United States.
 But those days are long gone.
-Michigan now has a diversified economy and a sizable and diverse population.
-There are people of all ethnicities, backgrounds, and socioeconomic statuses in the Great Lakes State.
+Michigan now has a diversified economy and a sizable, diverse population.
+There are people of all ethnicities, backgrounds, and socioeconomic statuses in the state.
 It also has large urban areas like Detroit along with suburban and rural areas.

-Studying medicine in Michigan would give you exposure to all sorts of patients in a variety of settings.
-The goal of this article is to inform you of what you need to know about medical schools in Michigan.
-This article will go through every medical school in the state and provide you with some information about each school, including its mission statement, median GPA, median MCAT score, tuition cost, background information, and selection factors.
+We will go through the best medical school in Michigan and provide you with information about each school, including its mission statement, median GPA, median MCAT score, tuition cost, background information, and selection factors.

 Michigan has seven medical schools:

 Most of these schools focus on bringing more family physicians into the workforce and addressing the state’s physician shortage.

 Three schools are listed among the top 100 in the nation by the U.S. News and World Report: University of Michigan Medical School, Wayne State University School of Medicine, and Michigan State Medical School.